 Nature is so powerful.
 I’ve turned to her all throughout my life seeking catharsis for one reason or another.
 She’s been there to heal my broken heart, fulfill my nomadic desires, dispel life’s illusions, or give me the opportunity to get lost in my own dreamy thoughts.
 My relationship with nature brings me great joy.

-I believe it is important to have a special place in nature that one can return to repeatedly, a place one can really get to know and feel a sense of intimacy with, where the “earth-sky” can become one’s trusted friend or mentor.
+I believe it is important to have a special place in nature that one can return to repeatedly, a place one can really get to know and feel a sense of intimacy with, a place that can become one’s trusted friend or mentor.
 My running trail is that place for me.

 It seems like whenever we are together the trail somehow compels me to dismiss my least so I can discover my most.
 It simply knows how to bring out the best in me, replenishing my body and soul with every visit.
 In fact, I’ve grown to rely on it to maintain my own psychological well-being.